 Student Guide Program

 The Center is home to an active Student Guide Program, offering Yale undergraduates from all disciplines the opportunity to work closely with works of art and museum departments.
-Student guides meet weekly to learn about the Center’s collections; refine their touring skills; take trips to area museums and galleries; and work on a student-curated Art in Focus exhibition.
+Student guides meet weekly to learn about the Center’s collections; refine their touring skills; take trips to area museums and galleries; and work on student-curated Art in Focus exhibitions.

 Yale in London